Why Do I Feel Like Hugging Myself? Self-Hug Meaning & Body Signals

 Body signal: hugging yourself, holding your own arms, or folding inward.
 Emotional tone: exposed, lonely, tender, overwhelmed, or tired.
 Life context: a conversation, a message, an exhausting day, a quiet room, or a moment where you needed steadiness.

-What the body may be asking for
+What might the body be asking for when you hug yourself?

-How self-hugging fits the Body-Signal Reflection Framework
+How does self-hugging fit the Body-Signal Reflection Framework?

 Self-hugging becomes clearer when it is not treated as a random habit or a universal body-language code.
 It is more useful to look at the gesture through body signal, emotional tone, and life context.